-4.4 Material Safety Data Sheets
+4.4 Safety Data Sheets

 The fact that a material poses a dust explosion hazard does not result in the classification of that material as hazardous under the classification and labelling regulations.

-Consequently, the standard categories on a Material Safety Data Sheet (MSDS) do not apply.
-Nevertheless, it is good practice to mention dust explosion hazards under "other hazards" (Section 2.3 in the standard MSDS lay-out), and this will be required under REACH [12]6.
+Consequently, the standard categories on a Safety Data Sheet (SDS) do not apply.
+Nevertheless, REACH requires dust explosion hazards to be listed under "other hazards" (Section 2.3 in the standard SDS layout) [17].
+There is no prescribed set of data that should be included.